Skip to content

 • Implementing corrective initiatives and track most common issues and/or trends

-• Staying updated and informed on child health best practices (e.g. trauma-informed care, etc.) and regulatory requirements for supporting all children’s success, birth to age 5
+• Staying updated and informed on child health best practices (e.g. trauma-informed care, etc.) and regulatory requirements for supporting all children's success, birth to age five.

 Qualifications:

-• 5 years of experience in health services area (preferred)
+• 5 years of relevant experience preferably in health services area

 • Knowledge of the State’s health and safety requirements (DHS/OCDEL, DOH, OSHA, ADA) and NAEYC standards